- Became a Communist in the aftermath of the 1992 "Rodney King riots" in Los Angeles

 - Suspected that the Bush administration "may indeed have deliberately allowed 9/11 to happen, perhaps as a pretext for war"

 - Served as a board member of the Rainforest Action Network and Free Press

 - In March 2009, President Barack Obama named Jones to be his so-called “green jobs czar.”

-After earning his BA degree, Jones abandoned his plan to become a journalist and instead enrolled at Yale Law School, where, as an angry black separatist, he first arrived wearing combat boots and carrying a Black Panther bookbag.
+After earning his BA degree at the University of Tennessee, Jones abandoned his plan to become a journalist and instead enrolled at Yale Law School, where, as an angry black separatist, he first arrived wearing combat boots and carrying a Black Panther bookbag.
 "If I'd been in another country, I probably would have joined some underground guerrilla sect," he reflects.
 "But as it was, I went on to an Ivy League law school....
 I wasn't ready for Yale, and they weren't ready for me."

-Though Jones contemplated dropping out of Yale, he realized that a law degree would furnish him with perceived credibility as a critic of the criminal-justice system -- which he believed was thoroughly infested with racism; thus he persevered and earned his Juris Doctorate.
+Though Jones contemplated dropping out of Yale, he realized that a law degree would furnish him with perceived credibility as a critic of the criminal-justice system -- which he believed was thoroughly infested with racism; thus he persevered and earned his Juris Doctorate in 1993.

-During his years at Yale, Jones served as an intern with the San Francisco-based Lawyers Committee for Civil Rights (LCCR), which views the U.S. as an irredeemably racist nation and “champions the legal rights of people of color, poor people, immigrants and refugees, with a special commitment to African-Americans.”
+While still at Yale, Jones in 1992 served as an intern with the San Francisco-based Lawyers Committee for Civil Rights (LCCR), which views the U.S. as an irredeemably racist nation and “champions the legal rights of people of color, poor people, immigrants and refugees, with a special commitment to African-Americans.”

 Jones says he became politically radicalized in the aftermath of the deadly April 1992 Los Angeles riots which erupted shortly after four L.A. police officers who had beaten the now-infamous Rodney King were exonerated in court.
 “I was a rowdy nationalist on April 28th,” says Jones, “and then the verdicts came down on April 29th.
 By August, I was a communist.”